edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-05-06-ppe-training.md

 Mobile platforms might be the best choice for agile and effective PPE training.

-{% asset 'blog/2020-05-06-ppe-training02.svg'
-   alt='Mobile platforms might be the best choice for agile and effective PPE training' %}
+{% svg '/assets/svg/blog/2020-05-06-ppe-training02.svg' alt='Mobile platforms might be the best choice for agile and effective PPE training' %}

 ## Build your PPE training program